NREL/ochre_gym/docs/Actions.md

 We have future plans to add PV and Battery equipment types.

-The following ways to control equipment in OCHRE are provided:
+The following ways to control equipment in OCHRE™ are provided:

 - Load Fraction (discrete)
 - Duty Cycle (continuous)